Tēnā koutou, thank you for your interest in our current funding round.

 19. The applicant’s counter-signing of the letter constitutes a formal agreement between the applicant and the Ministry of Education on behalf of the National Commission.

-21. 90% of the approved funding will be paid in advance directly into an approved bank account.
+21. Upon receipt of an invoice, 90% of the approved funding will be paid in advance directly into an approved bank account.

-22. The balance of approved funding will be paid upon receipt of a satisfactory report and accounts as outlined below.
+22. The balance of approved funding will be paid upon receipt of a satisfactory report and accounts as outlined below, before the agreed due date.

-23. Successful applicants must provide an interim report on their project mid-February and a full report on the project within four weeks of completion of the project.
+23. Successful applicants must provide an interim report on their project by mid-February 2018 and a full report on the project within four weeks of completion of the project.

 25. A completed accountability form together with a financial statement detailing all expenditure of Grant funds must be provided with the report within four weeks of completion of the project.